Skip to Main Content

 Esophageal dysphagia is when you have trouble moving food through your esophagus to your stomach.
 It is the most common kind of dysphagia.

 Dysphagia can strike at any age, although the risk increases with age.

 Signs and Symptoms

-Symptoms of oropharyngeal dysphagia include the following:
+Symptoms of oropharyngeal dysphagia include:

-Symptoms of esophageal dysphagia include the following:
+Symptoms of esophageal dysphagia include:

 What Causes It?